git-artes/gr-tempest/README.md

 *A*: This is a problem with using Cmake with a version >= 3, which is installed in Ubuntu 16, for instance.
 The good news is that you may ignore all these warnings.

 *Q*: It is not compiling.
 What's the problem?
 *A*: Again, you should read carefully the errors.
 Again, it's most probably a missing library, for instance log4cpp (in Ubuntu liblog4cpp5-dev).
 If the problem is with the API of GNU Radio, you should update it.
+I've tested gr-tempest with GNU Radio 3.7.11.

-*Q*: I got the following error: "AttributeError: 'module' object has no attribute 'viterbi_decoder'" (or some other block).
+*Q*: I got the following error: "AttributeError: 'module' object has no attribute 'sampling_synchronization'" (or some other block).
 Why?
 *A*: This problem may be generated by several factors.
 Did you "sudo ldconfig"?
-Do you have PYTHONPATH set?
-(It should include at least /usr/local/lib/python2.7/dist-packages).
 Another possibility is that you don't have swig installed (in this case, you must uninstall gr-tempest, delete CMakeCache.txt in the build directory, and re-install; that is, after installing swig).

 IIE Instituto de Ingeniería Eléctrica
 Facultad de Ingeniería